SAP-samples/teched2022-DA161/exercises/ex2/README.md

 ![image](https://user-images.githubusercontent.com/112718519/198352058-c4774e05-ac7c-48ef-9b99-5f3bf4e1688f.png)

-ℹ️ The private version that you just created now appears in the Version Management panel.
+ℹ️ The private version that we just created now appears in the Version Management panel.

 7. Click **Close**

 ![image](https://user-images.githubusercontent.com/112718519/199292557-8409cc7f-bd80-4f28-87df-b459d0c6c688.png)

-8. You want to filter the story to only show data belonging to XX - 23 Plan.
+8. We want to filter the story to only show data belonging to XX - 23 Plan.
 In the Version filter, select **XX - 23 Plan**.

 ![image](https://user-images.githubusercontent.com/112718519/199126556-77df54c3-b38f-4a1c-a64c-23b050b4cf40.png)

-🚩 Now, you can start making changes to your data.
-To begin, let’s make some adjustments to raw material charges for BestBikes GmbH to account for some ongoing inflation pressures you are expecting specifically with suppliers in that region.
+🚩 Now, we can start making changes to your data.
+To begin, let’s make some adjustments to raw material charges for BestBikes GmbH to account for some ongoing inflation pressures we are expecting specifically with suppliers in that region.

 9. First, click the **story filter** at the top panel.
 Click **BestBikes GmbH**.